cazala/decentraland-redux-chess-app/README.md

 }
 ```

-That will read the game `status` from the redux store and render either the `idle` state or the board.
+That will read the game `status` from the Redux store and render either the `idle` state or the board.

-We can now define `renderIdle`.
+We can now define what we render when the scene is idle in `renderIdle()`.
 We will render a white queen and a black queen on the scene, and a text that reads "Choose your color".
 We will assign the ids `register-white` and `register-black` to the queens so we can listen to click events on them.
-When any of the players is registered we will render that queen in `y: 1` (in the air) to indicate that it has been selected already:
+When any of the players is registered, we will render that queen in the position `y: 1` (elevated up in the air) to indicate that it has already been selected by another player:

 ```tsx
 renderIdle() {